Michael Brus, M.D.

 M.D., University of Washington School of Medicine

-Residency in Psychiatry, Icahn School of Medicine at Mount Sinai
+Residency in Psychiatry, The Mount Sinai Hospital

 Board Certified, Psychiatry

-Diplomate, Academy of Cognitive Therapy
+Diplomate, Academy of Cognitive and Behavioral Therapies

 About Dr. Brus